How to be the BEST neighbour

 Do unto others as you would have them do unto you; meaning treat people how you wish to be treated.
 If you don't like the thought of being kept up all night because your neighbours are having a party, don't do it yourself...

-If you're having problems with your neighbours in your accommodation or want some advice on your accommodation for next year, contact Accommodation Services.
+If you're having problems with your neighbours in your accommodation or want some advice on your accommodation for next year, contact your Accommodation Team and/or speak to your halls reps.

 - Read Next